 In all sources the concept of possibility stands out, and so it seems likely that Philo built his set of modal notions on a concept of internal consistency, as given in his account of possibility.
-Philo's modal concepts are thus defined by resort to another, perhaps more basic, modal concept.
-As to the kind of consistency Philo had in mind, we learn nothing more.
-Notwithstanding this, there can be little doubt that Philo's modal concepts satisfy a number of basic requirements which normal systems of modern modal logic tend to satisfy, too.
-(I assume here that Philo accepted the principle of bivalence, as we have no contrary information.)
+Philo’s modal concepts are thus defined by resort to another, perhaps more basic, modal concept.
+As to the kind of logical consistency Philo had in mind, we learn nothing more.
+Notwithstanding this, there can be little doubt that Philo’s modal concepts satisfy a number of basic requirements which normal systems of modern modal logic tend to satisfy, too.
+(We assume here that Philo accepted the principle of bivalence, as we have no contrary information.)
 These requirements are:

 - Every necessary proposition is true and every true proposition possible; every impossible proposition is false and every false proposition non-necessary.

 According to Philo’s accounts, a proposition that is not capable of falsehood must be true; one that is true must be capable of being true; etc.

 - The accounts of possibility and impossibility and those of necessity and non-necessity are contradictory to each other.

 This can be directly read off the definitions.

 - Necessity and possibility are interdefinable in the sense that a proposition is necessary precisely if its contradictory is not possible.